thofma/Hecke.jl/doc/index.md

 The online documentation can be found here: http://hecke.readthedocs.org/en/latest/

 The documentation of the single functions can also be accessed at the julia prompt.
-Here is an example
+Here is an example:

 ```
 help?> signature